Node.js CommonJS/ESM Interop: Edges and Dual Packages

 return mod.default;

-When require(esm) succeeds, the usual return value is the module namespace object.
-Named exports and the default export are all available as properties:
+When require(esm) succeeds, the usual return value is the ESM namespace object -

 const utils = require('./utils.mjs');